apwete/CogentRoleplay-Core/Running the Game.md

 <!-- Narrator Tools -->
 ### Actions

-An Action is initiatied by a Player and will likely result in their Character having to make a Dice Roll.
+An Action is initiated by a Player and will likely result in their Character having to make a Dice Roll.
 The following rules apply to Actions:

 * If the Dice Pool for a Dice Roll is greater than the CL for the Action, the Action is successful.
-  * Narrative Failure does not make an Action unsuccessful, just costly, complicated, and/or with unforseen consequences.
+  * Narrative Failure does not make an Action unsuccessful, just costly, complicated, and/or with unforeseen consequences.
 * A Narrator must tell the Player if the Action is impossible (ie the Dice Pool is equal or smaller than the CL).
 * All Actions must be declared before a Dice Roll is performed.
   * Initiative is used to allow Characters to target another Character's Actions.